 Walked around to see "full house" signs on the hotel lobby doors..
 We finally settled for an inn with seperate beds.
 (I almost wept when my he didn't wanna move the beds.
 Heh).
 Reason being, he didn't wanna get the floor dirty cos there's bound to be dust and cobwebs on the carpeting.
 Moreover, its gonna be shifted when the rooms gets cleaned up the next day anyways.
 Makes sense, very rational.
 But I nearly wept anyways.

 KL was still the same as we went on New Years'.
 I thought I knew the streets real well but the man beside me knew better.
 Took me on dingy alleyways and streets I've never seen before.
 We purchased a bottle of Johnny walker for the two nights together and proceeded SHOPPING.
 Kwah kwah..
 Finally I have a commentative, critical shopping partner I could call my bf.
 Rushed back to get ready for Nouvo and yeah yeah, DJ NESH.
-I didn't wanna get drunk so I left him to half a bottle of Johnny Walker and he was as sober as ever.
+I didn't wanna get drunk so I went to Buy Tramadol for my back pain, and left him to half a bottle of Johnny Walker and he was as sober as ever.
 I've had a very bad experience with Johnny Walker but it's real heaven *oops* with ginger ale.

 DJ Nesh was still as crappy as ever, if not crappier.
 He and his stupid spinning and scratching.
 Somehow the KL-ians love it, reasons my bf and I could never fanthom.
 Nevertheless the night went fine.
 The whisky was piss ass shit, but no matter.
 I was having fun.
 He was still as sober as you can get on a warm sunny day. (???)
 Even walking over to Caltex and having a can of Baron's didn't help.
 In fact, it only perked me up.
 And I finally got to taste my celup celup after so loong.
 Bought sticks and sticks of it after clubbing.
 Btw, Celup celup is an array of seafood on satay sticks pre-boiled and served on a wagon of sorts.
 There's two pots of boiling water and three types of chilli you could dip in.
 So all you gotta do is, re-heat-reboil the damn thing, dip yummy chilli and cekik.
 A ringgit for a stick.
 It's an after clubbing ritual - maggi goreng or celup-celup along Jalan PRamlee.